Raw vector

 CVE-2024-21515 is a low-severity Cross-site Scripting (CWE-79) vulnerability in Opencart Opencart.
 Its CVSS base score is 1.2 (Low).

-Operationally, ranked in the top 45.8% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Browser Session Hijacking (T1185); ranked at the 29th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References